 The Contour form

 In the contour form you define the contours to be machined.
-A difference is made between the direct contour definition (G80) and the reference to an external contour definition (FINISHED part or AUXIL CONTOUR sections).
+A difference is made between the direct contour definition (G80) and the reference to an external contour definition (FINISHED or AUXIL_CONTOUR program sections).

 ICP contour definition parameters